vezel-dev/zig-toolsets/README.md

   `linux-arm64`, `osx-x64`, `win-x86`, etc.
 * Only the RIDs that are relevant to the .NET ecosystem will be covered (so e.g.
   `Zig.Toolset.linux-riscv64` will not be available).
-* The package version will match the official Zig release's version.
+* The package version will match the official Zig release's version, with an extra fourth component added indicating the packaging version.